-MW03-500, MW03-501, and MW03-502
+MW12-500, MW12-501, and MW12-502

-• Monitor for an exceedance of a water quality standard and the Upper Tolerance Limit Concentrations Triggering Corrective Actions (see table 17.1).

-As per 18AAC 70.020 (Waiver #3, Permit 0131-BA002), if dissolved analyses show water quality at or closely approaching the applicable water quality criteria, Total Recoverable analyses shall be added to the analytical requirements starting with the next scheduled sampling event (18 AAC70).

-- Monitor for a statistically significant increase in concentration above the applicable water quality standard, including natural condition, for the parameters monitored; and - Monitor for a statistically significant increase above background in water quality.
+- Monitor for an exceedance of a water quality standard and the Upper Tolerance Limit Concentrations Triggering Corrective Actions (see table 17.1). - Bedrock wells MW03-500, 501 and 502 were replaced with alluvial wells MW12-500,501, 502 in 2012 after a well collapsed. - As per 18AAC 70.020 (Waiver #3, Permit 0131-BA002), if dissolved analyses show water quality at or closely approaching the applicable water quality criteria, Total Recoverable analyses shall be added to the analytical requirements starting with the next scheduled sampling event (18 AAC70). - Monitor for a statistically significant increase in concentration above the applicable water quality standard, including natural condition, for the parameters monitored; and - Monitor for a statistically significant increase above background in water quality.